ansys/pymechanical/doc/source/index.rst

 ----------

 PyMechanical contains two interfaces: a remote session and an embedded instance.
-For a discussion on the application architecture of Mechanical and why there are two python interfaces, see :ref:`ref_architecture`.
+For information on the application architecture of Mechanical and why there are two Python interfaces, see :ref:`ref_architecture`.

 Remote session
 ^^^^^^^^^^^^^^